-Company law requires the Directors to prepare Financial Statements for each financial year.
-Under that law, the Directors have prepared the Financial Statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards, comprising FRS 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland', and applicable law).
-Under company law, the Directors must not approve the Financial Statements unless they are satisfied that they give a true and fair view of the state of affairs of the Society and of the profit or loss of the Society for that year.
-In preparing the Financial Statements, the Directors are required to:
+Company law requires the Directors to prepare financial statements for each financial year.
+Under that law the Directors have prepared the financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards, comprising FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland", and applicable law).

+Under company law, Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the society and of the profit or loss of the society for that period.
+In preparing the financial statements, the Directors are required to:

-- Select suitable accounting policies and then apply them consistently; - Make judgements and estimates that are reasonable and prudent; - State whether applicable United Kingdom Accounting Standards, comprising FRS102, have been followed, subject to any material departures disclosed in the Financial Statements; and - Prepare the Financial Statements on a going concern basis unless it is inappropriate to presume that the Society will continue in business.
+- select suitable accounting policies and then apply them consistently; - state whether applicable United Kingdom Accounting Standards, comprising FRS 102 have been followed, subject to any material departures disclosed and explained in the financial statements; - make judgements and accounting estimates that are reasonable and prudent; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the society will continue in business.